zalando/postgres-operator/docs/reference/operator_parameters.md

   will not add the `spilo-role=master` selector to the PDB.

 * **enable_finalizers**
-  By default, a deletion of the Postgresql resource will trigger a cleanup of all child resources.
-However, if the database cluster is in a broken state (e.g. failed initialization) and the operator cannot fully sync it, there can be leftovers from a DELETE event.
-By enabling finalizers the Operator will ensure all managed resources are deleted prior to the Postgresql resource.
+  By default, a deletion of the Postgresql resource will trigger an event that leads to a cleanup of all child resources.
+However, if the database cluster is in a broken state (e.g. failed initialization) and the operator cannot fully sync it, there can be leftovers.
+By enabling finalizers the operator will ensure all managed resources are deleted prior to the Postgresql resource.
+There is a trade-off though: The deletion is only performed at the next cluster SYNC cycle when finding a `deletionTimestamp` in the metadata and not immediately after issueing a delete command.
+The final removal of the custom resource will add a DELETE event to the worker queue but the child resources are already gone at this point.
   The default is `false`.

 * **enable_pod_disruption_budget**